dedetive/misle-java/README.md

 1. Currently, the `ru_RU` (Russian) and `el_GR` (Greek) fonts in item tooltips do not work properly due to unsupported characters in the current font.

 > **Note:** Please report any issues you encounter during your game development.
-Help would be greatly appreciated.
+Your help would be greatly appreciated.